-Any student observed to have poor technical skills or an inability to integrate and apply learned knowledge during patient simulation or skills labs will be identified for remediation.
-A remediation plan will be developed prior to beginning the Phase II clinical portion of the program.
-The student will be responsible for documenting both short and long term goals with a plan of action to meet these goals.
+Any student observed to have poor technical skills or an inability to integrate and apply learned knowledge during patient simulation or skills labs may be identified for remediation.
+A remediation plan may be developed prior to beginning the Phase II clinical portion of the program.
+The student will be responsible for documenting both short and long term goals as part of the plan and develop a plan of action to meet these goals.
 Part of the remediation plan will include another planned simulation experience and/or additional time in the skills labs to provide additional learning opportunities and evaluate the student's progress.

-The clinical coordinator at the student's primary clinical site will be informed about the student's identified areas of weakness and the remediation plan, prior to the student beginning their clinical rotation.
-The clinical faculty will provide weekly feedback to the Clinical Coordinator and Clinical Assistant Program Director on the student's progress.
-The student will be required to schedule regular meetings with the Clinical Assistant Program Director to discuss clinical progress at intervals determined by the Clinical Assistant Program Director.
+The clinical coordinator at the student's primary clinical site may be informed about the student's identified areas of weakness and the remediation plan, prior to the student beginning their clinical rotation.
+The clinical faculty will provide feedback to the Clinical Coordinator and Clinical Assistant Program Director on the student's progress.
+The student may be required to schedule regular meetings with the Clinical Assistant Program Director to discuss clinical progress at intervals determined by the Clinical Assistant Program Director.

-Four to six weeks after entering clinical, the progress of the student in remediation will be reevaluated.
+Four-six weeks after entering clinical, the progress of the student in remediation will be reevaluated.
 The student's overall clinical performance will be evaluated by both the program faculty and the clinical faculty.
-A probationary status will be considered if the student fails to consistently meet clinical performance outcomes.
+A remediation and/or probationary status may be considered if the student fails to consistently meet clinical performance outcomes.
 The clinical coordinator at the primary site will be informed about any decisions reached by the program faculty and the student's status.